Asset management is an intriguing field. We can think of it as a mixture of:

 - The ‘what’;

 These three Council models represent the three levels of asset management:

-The Concept Model represents strategic decision making.
-The asset management system model represents tactical decision making.
-The capacity delivery model is operational decision making.
+The Concept Model introduces strategic decision making.
+The System Model is dedicated to tactical decision making.
+The Capacity Delivery Model is operational decision making.

 This episode is dedicated to the Asset Management Concept (AMC) Model.
 The rest will be discussed in detail later.